Warthog (Halo): In other media

 A life-sized Warthog replica was constructed by Weta Workshop for use in director Neill Blomkamp's cancelled Halo movie.
 It was based on a Nissan Patrol 4x4 truck platform and was fully functional with a six-cylinder diesel engine, four-wheel drive, custom chassis and matching body armor.
-In 2021, rally team Hoonigan Racing Division built a Warthog using a rock crawler's chassis, which has a independent suspension akin to the in-game Warthog, and powered by a V8 Ford small block engine.
+In 2021, rally team Hoonigan Racing Division built a Warthog using a rock crawler's chassis, which has an independent suspension akin to the in-game Warthog, and powered by a V8 Ford small block engine.
 The Hoonigan Warthog appears in the film Free Guy and was featured at the movie's world premiere in New York.

 The Warthog appears in Forza Motorsport 4, but it is not drivable.
 According to Turn 10 chief Dan Greenawalt, "...it's got some technology that's built into Halo that would have been a big investment for us to then build into the game only to support one vehicle."

 The Warthog also appears as a playable vehicle in a crossover with Forza Horizon 3 and Forza Horizon 4, and in Rocket League on Xbox One.

 The popular Halo machinima Red vs. Blue heavily uses the Warthog, with creator Burnie Burns saying one of his inspirations for the series was a conversation that was recreated in the second episode, where Burns and his friends discussed that the jeep looked more like a puma than a warthog.
 Rooster Teeth had a life-sized, fully functional Warthog given to them by an English fan, which was showcased in an episode of Red vs. Blues fourteenth season, where it was examined how to do in real life the Warthog flip from the Halo games, where any vehicle that falls over in the game can be returned to an upright position with the click of a button.
 The episode ends with the Warthog exploding.